utilitywarehouse/tflint-ruleset-kafka-config/rules/msk_topic_config_comments.md

 - retention.ms: explanation must start with `keep data`
 - local.retention.ms: explanation must start with `keep data in primary storage`
 - max.compaction.lag.ms: explanation must start with `allow not compacted keys maximum`
+- retention.bytes: explanation must start with `keep on each partition`
+- max.message.bytes: explanation must start with `allow for a batch of records maximum`
 ## Example

 ### Good example